 I got my first pair of hiking boots (against my will!) when I was 14 years old.
 After an accidental epic on the Isle of Arran on their first outing, I was hooked and I’ve been exploring Scotland’s wild places ever since.
 I’ve climbed most of the Munros (and lots of other peaks too), ridden my mountain bike and road bike all over the Highlands and islands, paddled sea kayaks on the west coast, and canoed over many beautiful lochs in the morning mist.

 Having lived in several Scottish cities, I’m now based in Cairngorms National Park – what a treat for someone who loves the great outdoors!
 While I used to spend most of my time guiding, I now get creative in the office, designing customised adventure holidays for all kinds of clients.
-It’s a privilege to be able to craft an experience which creates a meaningful impact on people and which leaves them with special memories.
+It’s a privilege to be able to craft an experience that creates a meaningful impact on people and which leaves them with special memories.
 I hope I can do the same for you sometime!

 Place to Play